matthew-mccaskill-credera/study-buddy-finder/README.md

 			- Choose **Mac with Intel chip** or **Mac with Apple chip** depending on your specific machine

 	- Setup Project in IntelliJ
-		- Import the project at the road-trip-planner parent dir (root of repository) into IntelliJ using existing sources
+		- Import the project at the study-buddy-finder parent dir (root of repository) into IntelliJ using existing sources
-		- Import the inner road-trip-api subdirectory
+		- Import the inner study-buddy-api subdirectory
 			1. Go File > Project Structure > Modules > + > Import Module
 			2. For this, choose to import using external model with Gradle
 			3. IntelliJ should autodetect your Gradle project and download dependencies